flipcoder/midimech/README.md

 ### Layout

 Each row consists of a whole tone scale, separated by 4ths, which cause the rows to alternate.
 It sounds strange at first but because of the layout's relation to the circle of 5ths, it makes a number of things easier to play and remember than the default chromatic layout.
-It's much easier to demonstrate than it is to explain, so let's begin!

 ### Basic Scales